karina6188/Lab04-Classes-Objects/README.md

 Author: Karina Chen

 ## Description
-This is a C# console application called Tic-Tac-Toe.
+This is a C# console application called Tic-Tac-Toe, which is a turn-based program.
 The app can be played by two players.
 The players place O and X onto the board by typing in the position numbers on the board.
 This process ends when one of the player wins the game or when the board is filled with O and X.

 ## Getting Started
 Clone this repository to your local machine.